xayanide/event-handler-loader/README.md

 #### Creating Event Handlers

-Each event handler should be a JavaScript/TypeScript module with *any file name* that exports an object with the required properties: `name`, `isOnce`, `execute`.
+Each event handler should be a JavaScript/TypeScript module with *any file name* that exports an object with the required properties: `name`, `execute()`, you can change the how the keys are named below.

 ### Simplest Example with Node.js' `process` Events